-Users can use a smart card to log on to the Linux VDA in both SSO and non-SSO scenarios.
+You can use a smart card to log on to the Linux VDA in both SSO and non-SSO scenarios.

-- In the SSO scenario, users are automatically logged on to StoreFrontTM by using the cached smart card certificate and PIN.
-When users launch a Linux virtual desktop session in StoreFront, the PIN is passed to the Linux VDA for smart card authentication. - In the non-SSO scenario, users are prompted to select a certificate and type a PIN to log on to StoreFront.
+- In the SSO scenario, you are logged on to StoreFrontTM automatically by using the cached smart card certificate and PIN.
+When you launch a Linux virtual desktop session in StoreFront, the PIN is passed to the Linux VDA for smart card authentication. - In the non-SSO scenario, you are prompted to select a certificate and type a PIN to log on to StoreFront.

-When users launch a Linux virtual desktop session in StoreFront, a dialog box for logon to the Linux VDA appears as follows.
-The user name is extracted from the certificate in the smart card and users must type the PIN again for logon authentication.
+When you launch a Linux virtual desktop session in StoreFront, a dialog box for logon to the Linux VDA appears as follows.
+The user name is extracted from the certificate in the smart card and you must type the PIN again for logon authentication.